CORNET: Learning Table Formatting Rules By Example: Approach

-We perform iterative clustering over $k$ clusters, where $k$ is the number of unique format identifiers for our column, plus one cluster for unassigned cells.
+We perform iterative clustering over the 3 clusters of formatted, unformatted, and unassigned cells.
 The distance between two cells is the size of the symmetric difference between the sets of predicates that hold for either cell.
 Let $\text{cluster}_f$ be the cluster associated with format $f$.
 Some supervision is introduced by initializing each cell $c_i \in C_{\text{obs}}$ to $\text{cluster}_{f_i}$ and soft negative example cells to $\text{cluster}_{0}$.
 These cells are never assigned to another cluster.
 The remaining cells $C_u$ are assigned to the unknown formatting cluster, labeled $\text{cluster}_u$.
 Taking inspiration from $k$-medoids \cite{kaufman2009finding} we iteratively reassign $c_u \in C_u$ to a new cluster.
+Figure~\ref{fig:clustering} shows a schematic overview of initialization and reassignment.
 Instead of computing a cluster medoid, however, we combine the minimal and maximal distance to any element of the cluster.
 This is computationally much more efficient (linear instead of quadratic in the number of distance computations) and was found to perform well in practice.
 When clusters become stable or a maximal number of iterations is reached, each cell takes the format value of their associated cluster, with $\text{cluster}_u$ added to $\text{cluster}_0$.
 If $c_i \in C_{obs}$, we have $\hat{f}_i = f_i$.